thammegowda/015-nmt-ablation/README.md

 #  Transformer NMT ablation

 TL;DR Transformer NMT can function without Encoder layers, and can generate decent quality outputs.
+These experiments and analyses were conducted to support an argument made in my dissertation.

 | Number of Layers |         | DE-EN BLEU |      | EN-HI BLEU |      | DE-EN MacroF1 |      | EN-HI MacroF1 |      |